-No one should be forced to shoulder medical bills and struggle to make ends meet after an accident that was caused by someone else.
+No one should be forced to shoulder medical bills and struggle to make ends meet after an accident caused by someone else.
 If you’ve been hurt due to someone else’s negligence, it’s time to learn about your legal rights.
 At Swenson & Shelley, our St. George personal injury lawyers help people like you fight for fair compensation after serious accidents.
-We are committed to the relentless pursuit of justice for accident victims.™
+Accident victims deserve the relentless pursuit of justice that Swenson & Shelley can provide.

 Contact Us Today

 For a free consultation, connect with our experienced personal injury attorneys in St. George today.
 We do not charge any fees upfront to start work on your case.
 You only pay us if we recover payment for you.